-Properties held through joint ventures are valued in a manner that is consistent with the guidelines described above for wholly-owned properties.
+Properties held through joint ventures are valued in a manner that is consistent with the guidelines described above for wholly owned properties.
 Once the value of a property held by the joint venture is determined by an independent appraisal, the value of our interest in the joint venture would then be determined by applying the distribution provisions of the applicable joint venture agreements to the value of the underlying property held by the joint venture.

 The DST Properties included in a DST offering will be valued at cost until the quarterly appraisal cycle during the quarter following the first full calendar quarter in which the DST Property is owned, and thereafter will be valued before the commencement of the DST offering for purposes of determining the price for beneficial interests in the DST Properties in such DST offering regardless of the valuation schedule otherwise applicable pursuant to the valuation guidelines, and no subsequent valuation of such DST Properties will be performed until the earlier of (i) ninety days from the date of the last closing on the DST offering and (ii) one year from the commencement of the DST offering.
 Such values will be included in our or our operating partnership's NAV calculation only to the extent of our or our operating partnership's interest in such DST Properties.
 In addition, the cash received or a loan made in exchange for the sale of interests in a DST Property will be valued as our assets.
+The Advisor may modify the timing of the valuation of a DST Property to accommodate the timing of our purchase option under the DST Program, regardless of the valuation schedule otherwise applicable pursuant to our valuation guidelines.
+A DST Property acquired by us pursuant to our purchase option will continue being valued on the same cycle following our exercise of the purchase option.

-Real estate-related assets that we own or may acquire include debt and equity interests backed principally by real estate, such as the common and preferred stock of publicly traded real estate companies, commercial mortgage-backed securities, mortgage loans and participations in mortgage loans (i.e. A-Notes and B-Notes) and mezzanine loans.
+Real estate-related assets that we own or may acquire include debt and equity interests backed principally by real estate, such as the common and preferred stock of publicly traded real estate companies, commercial mortgage-backed securities, mortgage loans and participation in mortgage loans (i.e. A-Notes and B-Notes) and mezzanine loans.
 In general, real estate-related assets are valued according to the procedures specified below upon acquisition or issuance and then quarterly, or in the case of liquid securities, daily, as applicable, thereafter.